Leandro Barbosa: Third stint with Phoenix (2016–2017)

 On July 19, 2016, Barbosa signed a multi-year deal with the Phoenix Suns, returning to the franchise for a third stint just weeks before playing for his home nation at the 2016 Summer Olympics in Rio de Janeiro.

 On December 9, Barbosa scored a season-high 21 points and hit five three-pointers in a 119–115 victory over the Los Angeles Lakers.
 On December 28, in a loss to the San Antonio Spurs, Barbosa played his 517th game with the Suns, moving him past Amar'e Stoudemire to 10th on the Suns' all-time games played list.
 On March 3, 2017, against the Oklahoma City Thunder, Barbosa made his 544th appearance in a Suns jersey, passing Mark West for ninth all-time in games played.
 Barbosa's 14 points also pushed him past Connie Hawkins for 14th in all-time scoring with Phoenix.
 Barbosa's final game in his NBA career was played on March 24, in a 120–130 loss to the Boston Celtics, where he recorded 11 points, five rebounds, and a steal.

 On July 3, 2017, Barbosa was waived by the Suns.

 Franca Basquetebol Clube (2017–2018)

 On November 17, 2017, Barbosa returned to Brazil and signed with Franca.

 Minas Storm Basquete (2018–2020)

 On December 13, 2018, Barbosa signed with Minas.
 In the 2019–20 season, he was the league's leading scorer at 20.1 points per game before the season shut down due to the COVID-19 pandemic.
 Barbosa and his then-pregnant wife contracted the virus, but they both recovered.

 Retirement

 On September 14, 2020, Barbosa announced his retirement from professional basketball.

 Coaching career

 On September 14, 2020, the Golden State Warriors announced that Barbosa would return as a player mentor coach.
-He won his second NBA championship after the Warriors defeated the Boston Celtics in six games in the 2022 NBA Finals.
+He won his second NBA championship after the Warriors defeated the Boston Celtics in six games during the 2022 NBA Finals.

 On August 12, 2022, Barbosa was hired by the Sacramento Kings as an assistant coach.